Hiring and Retaining the Best and the Brightest in Companies Today

 The common refrain from leaders today is, “I only want the best candidate for the job.”
 True, but that premise has an interesting flaw built into it.

-• How does a company find qualified candidates that can transition and assimilate into their new position?
-While they may have a degree, a steady work history or a nice smile, how does anyone know if they are flexible or capable of fitting in with their new team and with customers?
+• How does a company find qualified candidates to transition and assimilate into their new position?
+While they may have a degree, a steady work history, or a nice smile, how does anyone know they are flexible or capable of fitting in with their new team and customers?

 • What does a company want their new employee to do when they show up for work?
 Attend meetings in other departments?
 Network?